Fleench/hide-site/rules.md

 Cost: Hiders must roll a six.

 ## St. Francis of Assisi
-Details: GPS failure - Hiders may not use Google Maps for (3 * a roll of both dice by a seeker) minutes.
+Details: GPS failure - Seekers may not use Google Maps for (3 * a roll of both dice by a seeker) minutes.
 Cost: Hiders must be on a transit line.

 ## St. Carlo Acutis